 - If you have reached menopause

-Some prescription drugs such as menotropins for injection (Pergonal®) and danazol (Danocrine®), may affect the result.
+Some prescription drugs such as menotropins for injection (Pergonal®), danazol (Danocrine®), and injections containing hCG (e.g., Profasi or A.P.L.) may affect the result.
 If you are undergoing therapy with Clomiphene citrate (e.g. Clomid® or Serophene®), please consult with your physician for the appropriate time to begin testing.
-Usually you should start testing 3 days after taking the last tablet.
+In most cases, you should start testing 3 days after taking the last tablet.

 Do hormonal contraceptives affect the results?

-It is important to consult with your physician about the best time to get pregnant once you have stopped using contraceptive methods.
-After using hormonal contraceptives, you may experience an irregular cycle.
-Ideally, you will wait until your cycle stabilizes, which also makes it easier to monitor your ovulation.
+Ideally, it is best to wait until your cycle stabilizes, which will also make it easier to monitor your ovulation.
 You may wish to wait until you have had two normal periods before starting to use an ovulation kit.

 Is it okay to use ovulation tests or fertility monitors as a means of contraception?

 It is not recommended to use ovulation tests or fertility monitors as a means of tracking your ovulation in order to avoid pregnancy.
 Ovulation tests only identify the LH surge up to 24 to 48 hours before ovulation, and sperm can survive in the body up to 3 to 5 days.
 Therefore, if you have intercourse before you discover the LH surge, the egg could still be fertilized.